-- 1. The Illinois School Code requires all students entering the ninth grade to submit a current physical examination on the "Child Health Certificate" form.
-In order for your child to register for high school in August, the required physical examination must be on file or you must be able to show evidence that an appointment for a physical examination has been made with a physician. - 2.
-Newly transferred students into Community District #303 will be given one month to comply with physical examination requirements.

-3. Students not in compliance with physical examination and immunization requirements will be excluded October 15th until reports are submitted.
-In cases where exclusion is necessary, after three days' absence, truancy will be reported to the Kane County Authorities.
+- The Illinois School Code requires all students entering ninth grade to submit a current physical examination on the "Child Health Certificate" form.
+In order for your child to register for high school in August, the required physical examination form must be on file. - 2.
+Newly transferred students into Community District #303 will be given one month to comply with physical examination requirements. - Students not in compliance with physical examination and immunization requirements will not be allowed to attend classes on the first day of school, and will be excluded until reports are submitted.
+After three days' absence, truancy will be reported to the Kane County Authorities.

-TAKING MEDICATION IN SCHOOL:
+TAKING MEDICATION IN SCHOOL